spcourse/sp2/20 News/package/10 package.md

 If everything went right you should get the following output:

 ```
+# python test-ftools.py
 [1, 2, 3, 4, 5]
 [5, 4, 3, 2, 1]
 [5, 4, 2, 1]
 5421
 ```

-> Add some tests of your own to the file, to convince yourself the functions always work as expected.
-Think about edge cases: What happens if you provide an empty list as argument?
-What happens if your function has side effects (like print statements)?
+## Documentation

-Make sure that you document the package in such a way that `pydoc` can automatically extract the right information.

-When running `pydoc functional`, you should see something like this:
+Make sure that you document the package in such a way that pydoc can automatically extract the right information.
+The pydoc documentation should look somethin like this:

-After

 ```
+# pydoc functional
 Help on package functional:

 NAME